SparkPost/node-sparkpost/docs/resources/templates.md

 # Templates

-This library provides easy access to the [Templates](https://www.sparkpost.com/api#/reference/templates/) API.
+This library provides easy access to the [Templates](https://www.sparkpost.com/api#/reference/templates/) Resource.

 ## Methods
 * **all(callback)**